MaterializeInc/materialize/doc/user/layouts/shortcodes/network-security/ssh-host.md

 ## Create an SSH tunnel connection

-In Materialize, use a `CREATE CONNECTION` statement to create an [SSH tunnel connection](/sql/create-connection/#ssh-tunnel) to the bastion server:
+In Materialize, create an [SSH tunnel connection](/sql/create-connection/#ssh-tunnel) to the bastion host:

 ```sql
 CREATE CONNECTION ssh_connection TO SSH TUNNEL (